ekivemark/davinci-epdx-sushi/README.md

 This requires the installation of Node.js and npm.

-once installed you should switch to the fishtank directory.
+Once installed you should switch to the fishtank directory.

-Then run:
+To compile and run the IG:

+    cd fishtank
     sushi .
     cd build
     ./_updatePublisher.sh